Dingo What is a Dingo?

 Dingo's Contribution to Extinction Did the Dingo Contribute to Extinction?

 The dingo was the first large placental carnivore to arrive on the Australian continent about 5,000 years ago.
 Since this time, there is clear evidence that two of the biggest native marsupial predators slowly became extinct.
 These are the Tasmanian tiger (Thylacine) and Tasmanian devil.
 These animals are referred to as ‘Tasmanian” because it was only on the island of Tasmania that they survived into recent times, because the dingo never reached this island.
-The extinction on the mainland took place because the dingo was a far more efficient hunter/scavenger.
+The extinction on the mainland occurred because the dingo was a far more efficient hunter/scavenger.
 As a result, it quickly out-competed its native counterparts and drove them to extinction.
-Many other species of Australian animals also became extinct after the arrival of the dingo.
+Many other species of Australian animals also became extinct after the the dingo's arrival.

 Dingo's Impact on the Environment Dingoes Play an Important Ecological Role

-Dingoes is not a serious threat to the Australian habitat.
-Some scientists have suggested that it fills an important ecological niche.
-Being the only large carnivore left on mainland Australia, it helps in keeping the native kangaroo and wallaby populations in balance.
-This function was once fulfilled by the thylacine (Tasmanian tiger) and Tasmanian devil, both of which became extinct on the mainland.
+Dingoes are not a threat to the Australian environment.
+They fills an important ecological niche.
+Being the only large carnivore left on mainland Australia, They keep the native kangaroo and wallaby populations in check.
+This function was once fulfilled by the Tasmanian tiger and Tasmanian devil, both of which became extinct on the mainland.
 Ironically their extinction may have been due to competition from the dingo.
-More importantly, it also kills other introduced feral animals such as the destructive rabbit, goat, and wild pig.
+More importantly, the dingo also kills other introduced feral animals, such as the environmentally destructive rabbit, goat, and wild pig.